spacetimeki/mental-mapping-recon/README.md

 # Mental Mapping Recon: The Basics of Knocking on Doors

-This lab demonstrates conceptual practice in network and subdomain reconnaissance using Nmap and Amass.
+This "lab" demonstrates conceptual practice in network and subdomain reconnaissance using Nmap and Amass.

 ⚠️ Note: No actual exploitation was performed on live systems (today).
 All scans should be conducted in authorized environments only.